lbain/lucybain/source/blog/2014/12-13-hoisting.md

 *Wait, how did `hoistedVariable` get to be undefined?
 Surely it should be undeclared since we haven't hit `var hoistedVariable` yet.*

-It's because of hoisting!
+It’s because of hoisting!
 You see, although I wrote the code in the example above, the JS interpreter changes it to this:

 ```
 // What the interpreter changed it to: